Lead Change Honesty Horse Training

 Richard Winters Biography

-For over 35 years Richard has dedicated himself to honing his horsemanship skills and to passing this knowledge on to
+For over 35 years Richard has dedicated himself to honing his horsemanship skills and to passing this knowledge on to others.

-others.
 Richard's credentials extend from the rodeo arena and high desert ranches of the west to being a highly sought after horse trainer and horsemanship clinician.

 Richard Winters horsemanship journey has earned him Colt Starting and Horse Showing Championship titles.
-Obtaining his
+Obtaining his goal of a

-judge.
-Another of Richard's horsemanship goals was realized with his 2009 Road to the Horse Colt Starting Championship.
+Richard's horsemanship goals was realized with his 2009 Road to the Horse Colt Starting Championship.
 Winters’ was also a Top Five Finalist at the Cowboy Dressage World Finals.

 International travels include: Australia, Brazil, Canada, England, Mexico, Scotland, Sweden and Poland where he earned the